 - Catholic looked after children or previously looked after children (see note b.& c.). - 2.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Hersham or Walton-on-Thames (see note h.). - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\ - 3.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Hersham or Walton-on-Thames (see note h.). - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\ - 4.
-Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Hersham or Walton-on-Thames (see note h.). - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\ - 5.
-Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Hersham or Walton-on-Thames (see note h.). - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\ - 6.
-Other Catholic children (see note c). - 7.
+Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Hersham or Walton-on-Thames (see note h.).

+The application must be supported with a certificate of Catholic baptism/reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\. - 3.
+Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Hersham or Walton-on-Thames (see note h.).

+The application must be supported with a certificate of Catholic baptism/reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\. - 4.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the parish of Hersham or Walton-on-Thames (see note h.).

+The application must be supported with a certificate of Catholic baptism/reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\. - 5.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are not resident in the parish of Hersham or Walton-on-Thames (see note h.).

+The application must be supported with a certificate of Catholic baptism/reception into the Catholic Church (see note c.), and, on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal \\\. - 6.
+Other Catholic children (see note c) i.e. those whose application do not have their priest's signature with the parish stamp or seal on the Supplementary Information Form.

+The application must be supported with a certificate of Catholic baptism/reception into the Catholic Church (see note c.) - 7.
 Other looked after children or previously looked after children (see note b.). - 8.
-Catechumens, Candidates for Reception into the Church and children who are members of an Orthodox Church (see note d. & e.). - If application is being made for a place at the school where the parent/carer is a Catechumen or Candidate for reception into the Church, evidence of their being a member of the Catechumenate of a Catholic Church or a Candidate for reception will be required.
-Proof of acceptance into the catechumenate, and evidence for a candidate, should be by letter from the appropriate priest. - Applications for children from an Orthodox Church must be supported with a certificate of baptism and a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest. - 9.
-Other children with a brother or sister (see note f.) at the school at the time of admission. - 10.
-Children of other Christian denominations (see note k.) whose membership is evidenced by a minister of religion. - The application must be supported by a letter confirming membership of the Christian denomination, signed by the minister of religion. - 11.
-Children of other faiths (see note I.) whose membership is evidenced by a religious leader.
+Catechumens, Candidates for Reception into the Church and children who are members of an Orthodox Church (see note d. & e.).

+If application is being made for a place at the school where the parent/carer is a Catechumen or Candidate for reception into the Church, evidence of their being a member of the Catechumenate of a Catholic Church or a Candidate for reception will be required.
+Proof of acceptance into the catechumenate, and evidence for a candidate, should be by letter from the appropriate priest.

+Applications for children from an Orthodox Church must be supported with a certificate of baptism and a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest.

+- 9. Other children with a brother or sister (see note f.) at the school at the time of admission. - 10.
+Children of other Christian denominations (see note k.) whose membership is evidenced by a minister of religion.

+The application must be supported by a letter confirming membership of the Christian denomination, signed by the minister of religion.

+- 11. Children of other faiths (see note I.) whose membership is evidenced by a religious leader.
 The application must be supported by a letter confirming membership of that faith, signed by the faith leader. - 12.
-Any other children. - \\\ The priest concerned would be the priest of the church where the parent/carer normally worships or, if they do not practise their faith by attending Mass, the parish priest in the parish in which they are resident.
+Any other children.